jcpark90/nptool_ASGARD/README.md

 # nptool_ASGARD
+Heads-up: nptool is needed to run this simulation.
+Please see https://nptool.in2p3.fr/ for details on installation and basic information.

-nptool simulation files dedicated for ASGARD (and STARK Jr) simulations.
+This contains nptool files dedicated for ASGARD (and STARK Jr) simulations.
 However, you will also find IDATEN-related files as well.
 The entire NPTool software is included in this repository, with additional library, detector, input files for ASGARD and STARK Jr detectors.
-For those with NPTool pre-installed, only the new files will be useful.
+For those with NPTool already installed, only the new files will be useful.

-Sample detector setup can be found in Inputs/DetectorConfiguration/ASGARD_STARKjr.detector or ASGARD_full_STARKjr.detector Sample reaction file (for Coulomb excitation) is found in Inputs/EventGenerator/40Ar_coulex_197Au.reaction
+A sample detector setup can be found in Inputs/DetectorConfiguration/ASGARD_STARKjr.detector or ASGARD_full_STARKjr.detector.
+A sample reaction file (for Coulomb excitation) is found in Inputs/EventGenerator/40Ar_coulex_197Au.reaction.

 Sample commands to run npsimulation with ASGARD + STARK Jr. configuration are found in NPSimulation/asgard_starkjr_commands.txt.
 A sample command is: